xuenanmi/LassoPeptide_Folding/README.md

 Contains scripts to:
 - Featurize MD trajectory data using all pair-wise residue-residue distances <br>
-  **Featurization Script**: `feature_calculation.py`, calculate all pair-wise residue-resiude distance of all trajectory data
+  --**Featurization Script**: `feature_calculation.py`, calculate all pair-wise residue-resiude distance of all trajectory data
 - Construct and validate Markov State Models for each lasso peptide

 ### Thermodynamics_Kinetics